sdbx/Utils/hhss/SPECIFICATION.md

 In case of an error occurred, a conforming implementation must write a relevant, descriptive error message to stderr and terminate immediately, returning an abnormal termination status code.

-### Edge Case

-It is very easy to imagine a case where there is no input at all from stdin.
-In this case, a conforming implementation, not having written anything yet to stdout, must follow the error handling behavior described in the Error Handling section.

 ## I/O

-A conforming implementation must take its input from stdin and print the output to stdout.
+A conforming implementation does not take any input from stdin, while the implementation must print the output to stdout.

 ## Command Line Argument